reedacartwright/village_bounding_boxes/README.md

 **Finding west.** Use a similar strategy to find the western boundary of the village.

-**Finding bottom.** Finding the bottom boundary is a bit harder because bad omen will disappear when the player's eyes (and not feet) enters the village's AABB.
+**Finding the bottom.** Finding the bottom boundary is a bit harder because bad omen will disappear when the player's eyes (and not feet) enters the village's AABB.
 Stand on a block 14+ blocks below the village.
 Give yourself bad omen.
 Jump (or fly up) one block and see if bad omen disappears.
 If it does not